 Old Bones, New Vibes

 In this South End brownstone, we embraced the challenge of juxtaposing original architectural details with the contemporary.
 The living room’s marble fireplace became the focal point, complemented by sleek, modern decor.
 A mid-century armchair (hello, Eero Saarinen’s Womb Chair, b 1948) and minimalist coffee table sit comfortably alongside the original mantel.
-Yes, mixing modern design with classic features can bring new life to these historic homes.
 See more of this project portfolio here.

 A Tale of Four Hearths

-Let’s be real—some rooms just demand a little extra grandeur.
-In this South End brownstone, we let the original marble fireplaces shine.
-In the formal living room, we kept the grand mirror on the mantel, pairing it with trellis wallpaper and gilded sconces for old-school charm.
-The primary bedroom got a facelift with custom cabinets and a new soapstone hearth, while the media room has its original green ceramic tile on the wood-burning fireplace (how cool is that?).
-The family room is the only space with a new fireplace—a sleek gas insert provides instant warmth.
-We went with a walnut-and-soapstone design that ties in perfectly with the nearby kitchen cabinetry, keeping things simple yet stylish.
+In this South End brownstone, featured in Boston Home, we highlighted the beauty of the original marble fireplaces.
+The grand mirror remains on the mantel in the formal living room, pairing it with trellis wallpaper and gilded sconces for old-school charm.
+The primary bedroom got a facelift with custom cabinets and a new soapstone hearth.
+Finally, the media room keeps its original green ceramic tile and surround for a functioning wood-burning fireplace.
+The family room, on a lower level, is the only space with a new fireplace—a sleek gas insert provides instant warmth.
+We selected a walnut-and-soapstone design that ties in perfectly with the nearby kitchen cabinetry.
 Tradition meets modern convenience, and we couldn’t be happier with the blend.
 Side note… we always recommend a custom cut carpet perfectly surrounding the edges of the hearth.
 And sconces.
-LOTS of sconces.
+Lots of sconces.

 Colonial Character

 That’s all.
 Warm air is still visiting in New England, but Fall comes fast and renovations take time – and the fireplace is soon to be the main attraction in any living space.
-Whether it’s marble elegance in a Boston brownstone or rustic brick charm in a Hingham gem, we love a historic look.
-They’re functional and full of history, making them the real MVPs of any room.
-Nothing like a fireplace to bring the heat (literally and figuratively).
-When the arctic blast, polar vortex, or even a brisk coastal wind rolls in, you’ll know exactly where to turn for some old flame inspiration.
+Whether it’s marble elegance in a Boston brownstone or rustic brick charm in a Hingham gem, we love a historic look. .